 So, what are your studio's goals?
-To increase your bottom dollar?
-To expand the reach of your business?
-To tell clients about new products or services?
+Do you want to increase your bottom dollar?
+Expand the reach of your business?
+Inform clients about your new products and services?
 Make a list of your goals, from most important to least important, and attack each goal individually.
 Make sure you are clear about each goal, so you have a clear path on how to effectively reach it.